-- On-ground students taking classes in Oklahoma: Oklahoma State Regents for Higher Education - Online students: Oklahoma State Regents for Higher Education or, where applicable by state law, the state department of higher education in the student's home state of residence - Accreditor (Higher Learning Commission): Higher Learning Commission
+- On-ground students taking classes in Oklahoma: Oklahoma State Regents for Higher Education - Online students: - NC SARA: The student should begin the complaint process with the institution and if resolution is not found, the student would contact the institution's home state SARA Portal Entity.
+NC-SARA maintains a directory of SARA State Portal Entities. - Oklahoma State Regents for Higher Education or, where applicable by state law, the state department of higher education in the student's home state of residence - Accreditor (Higher Learning Commission): Higher Learning Commission